futzu/SCTE-35_HLS_x9k3/README.md

 # Heads Up.
 > This is not yet stable, vis-à-vis bugs.`Expect changes.
 # Be Cool.
-> Give me a hand f you have a patch or idea or suggestion, Open an issue, I want to heard it.
-I'll will reply as soon as possible, usually within a day or two.
-I may not use it, and if I dont, I'll tell you why.
-I believe in Open Source software, and Open Source works best when people get involved.
+Give me a hand.

-  * Write Code, if you do that or want to learn.
+  * __Write Code__, if you do that or want to learn.
-  * Write Docs, if code is not your thing.
+  * __Write Docs__, if code is not your thing.
-  * Break Stuff_and tell me what happened.
+  * __Break Stuff__ and tell me what happened.

+> If you have a patch or idea or suggestion, Open an issue, I want to hear it.
+>
+> I'll reply as soon as possible, usually within a day or two.
+>
+> I may not use it, and if I dont, I'll tell you why.

 # Requires